|

 MIDI-files

-The files could preferably be played with
+The files could preferably be played with the freewere

 - Individually switch on/off any voice.